US consumer prices soared 6.2% in past year, most since 1990

-WASHINGTON — Prices for U.S. consumers jumped 6.2% in October compared with a year earlier as surging costs for food, gas and housing left Americans grappling with the highest inflation rate since 1990.
+WASHINGTON (AP) — Prices for U.S. consumers jumped 6.2% in October compared with a year earlier as surging costs for food, gas and housing left Americans grappling with the highest inflation rate since 1990.

 The year-over-year increase in the consumer price index exceeded the 5.4% rise in September, the Labor Department reported Wednesday.
 From September to October, prices jumped 0.9%, the highest month-over-month increase since June.